 The documents involve 14 offshore financial services providers who specialise in incorporating Trusts, companies and other structures to hold individuals’ income and assets.
 These providers are often based in low tax jurisdictions seen as having lower levels of transparency and governance.
 The documents have already implicated high-profile individuals including influential politicians and businesspersons, and it is the largest release of such information following the Panama and Paradise Papers in 2016 and 2017.

-Crowe’s Tax Resolutions team have vast experience in dealing with tax disputes and disclosures and can advise on the best route forward.
-We can also handle any disclosure matters alongside your existing advisor or accountant.
+Crowe’s specialist Tax Resolutions team have vast experience in dealing with tax disputes, disclosures and investigations and can advise on the best route forward.
+We can work alongside your existing advisor or accountant.
 Even if you have not received a letter but are concerned about your tax affairs, specialist advice is recommended and coming forward voluntarily before HMRC has a chance to write to you will put you in a more favourable position.

 Penalties for tax irregularities may be mitigated by early disclosure and full co-operation during the disclosure process.
 Even if there are no tax issues to disclose, early dialogue with HMRC will help to prevent further queries.